It’s all the hype these days and one of the latest trends in digital marketing. Yep, we’re talking about influencer marketing.

-- Brand awareness is one of the top three influencer marketing objectives for 86 percent of marketers.
+- Increasing sales is the top influencer marketing objective for 36.7% of brands.

 - Half a million influencers use Instagram as their preferred and only channel of influence.

-- Twenty-five percent of all sponsored posts on Instagram are fashion-related.
+- 25% of all sponsored posts on Instagram are fashion-related.

 Want to Learn More?

 - WooCommerce vs. Shopify: Which Is the Better?